-Example of summation and inclusion of student groups in final summative ranking.
-Does not reflect an actual school, and is not illustrative of complete information reported about each school.
+The following is an example of summation and inclusion of student groups in the final summative ranking.
+It does not reflect an actual school, and is not illustrative of complete information reported about each school.
 Student groups will be reported in addition to all students, as well as included in the "equity gap" calculation.

-- (1) Each measure is assigned points as a fraction of the whole, based on performance of all students. - (2) The measure scores are summed to calculate a total. - (3) An equity gap is calculated for each measure (methodology currently under study). - (4) Based on this school's percentile rank (80th), its interim goals (met), and its equity status (not met), this school would earn three out of four stars.
+- (1) Each measure is assigned points. - (2) The measure scores are summed to calculate a total.
+(If a school does not meet the minimum n-size for any measure, that measure will be removed from the total possible points and the percentile rank will be calculated using the percent of points out of the adjusted total possible.) - (3) An equity gap is calculated for each measure (methodology currently under study). - (4) Based on this school's percentile rank (80th), its annual measurement of interim progress (met), and its equity status (not met), this school would earn three out of four stars.

 INDICATOR MEASURE ALL STUDENTS EQUITY GAP

 a.
 Academic Achievement Achievement composite: 20% 15 of 20 12%

 b.
 Other Academic Academic growth: 25% 18 of 25 4%

 Credit for completion of a 8 of 10 1%

 well-rounded curriculum: 10%

 c.
 Progress in Achieving ELP Progress toward English 7 of 10 0%

 language proficiency: 10%

 e.
 School Quality or Student Chronic absenteeism: 15% 12 of 15 11%

 Success School climate: 10% 6 of 10 0%

 Access to a well-rounded 9 of 10 0%

 curriculum: 10%

 TOTAL SCORE: 75 of 100

-PERCENTILE RANK: 80th EQUITY MET?
+PERCENTILE RANK: 80th EQUITY

+ANNUAL MEASUREME MET?
 No

-INTERIM GOALS MET?
-Yes MET?
-NO MIET!
-NO
+PROGRESS MET?
+Yes

 FINAL CATEGORY: ★★★